1996karthick/Terraform-AWS-TwoTiersVPC/README.md

 - Ansible 2.8.5
 - Python 2.7.15+

-Prerequisits to deploy the infrastructure and install a secured Nextcloud :
+**Prerequisits to deploy the infrastructure and install a secured Nextcloud**

 a.
 Create an account in AWS and get respective API keys to be used with Terraform
 b.
 [Install Terraform](https://askubuntu.com/questions/983351/how-to-install-terraform-in-ubuntu#983352) and ensure it is in your $PATH \
 c.
 [Install Ansible](https://linuxhandbook.com/install-ansible-linux/) and ensure it is in your $PATH \